Selbosh/starter-hugo-research-group/content/jobs/_index.md

 *Push the boundaries of ML/AI to tackle the problems that really matter*

-Push the boundaries of ML/AI to tackle the problems that really matter

 After 12 years in the UK I moved back to the UK to lead a research group at the Univeristy of Kaiserlautern and the German Centre for Artificial Intelligence.
 We are hiring on all levels MSc, PhD students but also postdoctoral fellows and group leader.